abuehl/abuehl.github.io/_posts/2025-11-10-module-units.md

 Again: Where is the footgun?

-Names in modules are [attached to the module](https://eel.is/c++draft/module#unit-7).
+*Names in modules are [attached to the module](https://eel.is/c++draft/module#unit-7).*

-For example, the name `A::f` is attached to module A.
+For example, the name `A::f` is attached to module `A`.

 The thing is: There is a an invisible gaint module called the *gobal module*.
 Every name which is not attached to a module, is in the global module.

-It's even possible to have fragment of the global module in each module source file.
-It's the part between after the character sequence `module;`.
+It's even possible to have a fragment of the global module in each module source file.
+It's the part after the character sequence `module;`.
 If you want to use a good old header file, you should include it in the global module fragment.